Your cart is currently empty!

 13. Get a Good Night’s Sleep

-There’s still a lot science doesn’t know about why sleep impacts memories.
-But according to NIH.gov, current research indicates that sleep strengthens memories and getting a good night’s sleep improves memory recall the next day.
+There is still much science to learn about how sleep impacts memories.
+However, according to NIH.gov, current research indicates that sleep strengthens memories and that getting a good night’s sleep improves memory recall the next day.

-Sleep appears to improve “procedural memory”, a specific type that involves completing steps in a particular order—such as playing a new song on the guitar or remembering the steps in an ACLS algorithm.
+Sleep appears to improve “procedural memory,” a type of memory that involves completing steps in a particular order, such as playing a new song on the guitar or remembering the steps in an ACLS algorithm.

-Light sleep, the stage people spend most of their sleep time in, has also proven important for learning new information.
+Light sleep, the stage in which people spend most of their sleep time, has also proven important for learning new information.
 So, good sleep when reviewing course materials and on test days is essential to passing your ACLS certification exam.

 14. Reduce Stress

-Studies such as this on Nature.com’s Science of Learning Journal, show that stress can help people form memories.
-But it makes recall more difficult.
+Studies, such as this one on Nature.com’s Science of Learning Journal, show that stress can help people form memories, but it also makes recall more difficult.

 You’ll need to recall a lot of information, so it’s vital to apply stress-reducing strategies that you know work for you, such as doing these before you sit down to the test: